plarus/optimize-trading-strategy-using-freqtrade/README.md

 dc pull

 # Create user directory structure
-dcr freqtrade create-userdir --userdir user_data
+dcfreqtrade create-userdir --userdir user_data

 # Create configuration - Requires answering interactive questions
-dcr freqtrade new-config --config user_data/config.json
+dcfreqtrade new-config --config user_data/config.json
 ```

-**NOTE**: Any freqtrade commands are available by running `dcr freqtrade <command> <optional arguments>`.
+**NOTE**: Any freqtrade commands are available by running `dcfreqtrade <command> <optional arguments>`.
 So the only difference to run the command via `docker-compose` is to prefix the command with our new alias `dcr` (which runs `docker-compose run --rm "$@"` ... see above for details.)

 ## Config Bot